-When we heard that there was going to be Instameet at Yosemite National Park, we knew it was the perfect excuse to road trip up during winter.
-We’ve always wanted experience a Yosemite winter, but quite frankly we’ve been too intimidated to drive in snow!
+When we heard that there would be Instameet at Yosemite National Park, we knew it was the perfect excuse to road trip up during winter.
+We’ve always wanted to experience a Yosemite winter, but quite frankly we’ve been too intimidated to drive in snow!

 Last Updated: July 30, 2018 First Published: Feb 10, 2016

 This was our first snowshoeing, and it was much more work than I thought it would be.
 Now, hiking is so much easier!

 We went to Aspen Grove at Badger Pass, but a very popular snowshoe hike is the one to Dewey Point.
 Hoping to do it the next time we’re there, but might have to do some training first.
 When there is fresh snowfall, it’s easy to lose your way, so I suggest going on a guided snowshoe hike unless you feel comfortable going on your own.

 Dress in layers!
 Even if you feel cold at first, it will get hot as you hike.
 Here were our layers

 - Patagonia Thermal Weight bottoms + Uniqlo Heattech long sleeve tops.

 - Patagonia Midweight Zip-neck + Heattech legging pants for me, Jacob wore jeans.